 Only 28% of digital transformation initiatives begin with customer needs as the top priority, while 68% were focused on business outcomes.
 These are obviously important areas to concentrate on during a digital transformation, but as stated by Thomas E. Hogan, chairman and CEO of Kony, “Improvements in costs and efficiencies are always welcomed and clearly important to project funding, but the real returns and real impact of digital starts and stops with its impact on the customer experience.”
 And to get those returns, you need to understand and address those customer priorities.

-Strategies to Improve CX During Your Digital Transformation
+Strategies to Improve Customer Experience During Your Digital Transformation

 Provide Live Engagement Channels